Simply-Love/Simply-Love-SM5/README.md

 - 4:3 aspect ratio has less info displayed on 2 player because of lack of room.
 (No density graph or profile pane)

 # ---------------- TO DO ----------------
-- Make the Sort Menu accessible to people with 3 button navigation.
-- Add back player grades on the music wheel.
-(I know I want these back badly too lol)
 - Maybe add more player stats (highest difficulty passed?)
 - Add more sorts/filters?
 - Add "Favorites" and/or tags for songs/groups.